-Muddy says: This innovative prep school has outstanding facilities, offers a dynamic curriculum and certainly isn't afraid of change
+Muddy says: This innovative co-ed prep school in central Hertfordshire has outstanding facilities, offers a dynamic curriculum and certainly isn't afraid of change.

 Kingshott School is a co-ed prep school with just over 400 pupils aged 3-13.
 Minutes from the A1(M) and just off the A road that links Hitchin and Ware via Stevenage, the school is well located for pupils living in and around the main towns of the North Herts area and unsurprisingly, most come from within a 15-mile radius.

 Places are prioritised for siblings or those with family connections to the school, then they are allocated by registration date.
 Some years are oversubscribed and have a waiting list, so it’s best to register as early as possible if you’re keen.

 Whilst it doesn’t feel as countrified as more traditional schools, Kingshott does have 23 acres of green space, including four sports fields, a floodlit Astroturf pitch, four tennis and four netball courts, a covered swimming pool (used from Easter to October), a fabulous tree house (which became the stage for an al fresco performance of Peter Pan last year) and wooden climbing frames dotted around, too.

 The main school building is being continually renovated, with plans to move the dining room and D&T lab into the old gym, which is currently an unused space – a luxury that not many schools can afford, but one which allows Kingshott the flexibility to constantly adapt and improve, and it’s a school which really feels like it’s racing ahead in terms of innovation.